-In Virginia, for example, the average cost of a funeral in 2023 was $7,000-$9,000.
+In Vermont, for example, the average cost of a funeral is about $7,000 – $9,000.
 This includes services like embalming or cremation fees and purchasing a casket or urn for the deceased’s remains.
 Additionally, there may charges for things like flowers or obituaries, if desired.

 Viewing or visitation services typically range from about $250 to over $1,000 if there is an extended period of time between death and burial.

 Transportation fees vary based on distance traveled but generally run anywhere from several hundred dollars up into the thousands for long distances.
 Other related expenses include obituaries, flowers and cemetery plot opening and closing costs (upwards of several thousand dollars).

 Related – Secure burial insurance so that loved ones are not looking for free places for a burial.

 The cost of a funeral in Vermont can vary greatly, depending on the services and arrangements chosen.
 It’s important to be aware of the burial and funeral laws in Vermont before making any decisions about final expenses.

 Burial and Funeral Laws in Vermont